Dominion's athletic program offerings include:

 Coach Garrett Cichowitz - Cross Country

-Coach Cichowitz started the cross country program at Dominion and has served as the head coach for the middle and upper school cross-country programs since the fall of 2012.
+Coach Cichowitz started the cross country program at Dominion, and he has served as the head coach for the middle and upper school programs since the fall of 2012.
 Prior to coaching, he ran cross-country and track for Grove City College at the NCAA Division III level.
-Coach Cichowitz enjoyed a successful career at the collegiate level as a three-time conference champion, four-time Academic All-American, and 3-time national qualifier.
+Coach Cichowitz enjoyed a successful career at the collegiate level as a three-time conference champion, four-time Academic All-American, and three-time national qualifier.
 Grove City College honored him as senior athlete of the year for his successful running career and record-breaking performances in the 8k and 10k races.
-If you were to ask Coach Cichowitz what he loves most about coaching, he would tell you that coaching is a platform to create and share with others a passionate community of athletes seeking to grow and to spur one another on towards excellence athletically, spiritually, and relationally.
-He currently attends the Falls Church Anglican.
+If you were to ask Coach Cichowitz what he loves most about coaching, he would tell you that coaching is a platform to create and share with others a passionate community of athletes seeking to grow and to spur one another on towards excellence athletically, spiritually, and in relationship.
+He attends the Falls Church Anglican.

 Coach Stephanie Hagan - Girls Middle School Volleyball

-Coach Hagen grew up playing volleyball and had several opportunities since the end of her playing career to work with her former coaches and assist with their teams.
-Her love for volleyball began in elementary school when her mother would share stories of playing for her high school team.
+Coach Hagen grew up playing volleyball and has since had the opportunity to work with and assist her former coaches Her love for volleyball began in elementary school when her mother would share stories of playing for her high school team.
 Benefiting from her proximity to the Freedom Center in Prince William County, she had the opportunity to join summer volleyball camps after third grade.
 Her first team experience came in sixth grade when she was one of two sixth graders to make the Marstellar Middle School JV team.
-It was such a fun experience that she continued skill building in the SYA travel volleyball teams and later went back to the MMS JV as captain in seventh grade.
-In eighth grade she served as Varsity Captain and brought MMS their first 1st place trophy in over 15 years!
+It was such an enjoyable experience that she continued skill building in the SYA travel volleyball teams and later went back to the MMS JV as captain in seventh grade.
+In eighth grade she served as Varsity Captain and brought MMS their first first place trophy in over fifteen years.

 Coach Hagen continued to play volleyball through high school, finding many successes along the way.
 In college she played intramural and recreational volleyball while prioritizing her studies.

-Coach Hagen graduated from George Mason University earning a Bachelor’s of Science in Computer Science with Honors.
+Coach Hagen graduated from George Mason University, earning a Bachelor’s of Science in Computer Science with Honors.
 She now leads a team of software engineers at Lockheed Martin.
-She and her husband live in the Chantilly and attend Centreville Baptist Church. where she has been very involved for 15 years.
-Coach Hagen is passionate about volleyball and hopes to inspire the team to love the game as much as she does, but more importantly, she hopes to help the girls to grow closer to Christ and develop into young women who praise Him in all things.
+She and her husband live in the Chantilly and attend Centreville Baptist Church where she has been very involved for fifteen years.
+Coach Hagen is passionate about volleyball and hopes to inspire her teams to love the game as much as she does.
+She also aims to make her faith and passion for Christ contagious to her players by serving as a mentor to them.

-Coach Priya Zellner - Varsity Girls Soccer, Assistant for Middle School Girls Soccer
+Coach Priya Zellner - Varsity Girl’s Soccer Head Coach